Susan Deacon

+Susan Catherine Deacon CBE (born 2 February 1964) is a Scottish business executive, advisor and former politician who served as Chair of the Scottish Police Authority from 2017 to 2019.
+A member of the Scottish Labour Party, she served as the first Minister for Health and Community Care in the Scottish Executive under first ministers Donald Dewar and Henry McLeish from 1999 to 2001.

-She was the Member of the Scottish Parliament (MSP) for Edinburgh East & Musselburgh from 1999–2007 and served as Scotland’s first Cabinet Minister for Health and Community Care following the creation of the Scottish Parliament in 1999.
-She was Assistant Principal External Relations at the University of Edinburgh from 2012–2018 and has been a non-executive director of several companies.
-She was the first female Chair of the Institute of Directors from 2015–18 and was appointed Chair of the Scottish Police Authority on 4 December 2017.
+She was the Member of the Scottish Parliament (MSP) for Edinburgh East & Musselburgh from 1999 to 2007.
+She was Assistant Principal External Relations at the University of Edinburgh from 2012 to 2018 and has been a non-executive director of several companies.
+She was the first female Chair of the Institute of Directors from 2015 to 18.

-Education
+Early life

-Born in Musselburgh, Deacon attended Musselburgh Grammar School where she was head girl and active in inter-schools debating.
+Susan Catherine Deacon was born in Musselburgh Maternity Hospital in East Lothian on 2 February 1964.
+The youngest child, her parents were natives of Leith and moved to the village of Inveresk with Deacon's older brother in the early 1960s.
+She attended Musselburgh Grammar School where she was head girl and active in inter-schools debating.
 She studied at the University of Edinburgh, graduating with an MA (Hons) in Social Policy and Politics in 1987 and later an MBA in 1992.
 She was vice president of Edinburgh University Students' Association, and chair of Scottish Labour Students.

 Early career

 Deacon's early career was in local government where she worked for seven years in research and management roles.
 After a spell in management consultancy and training in the private sector, she became director of MBA programmes at the Edinburgh Business School, at Heriot-Watt University, which included managing Scotland's first Consortium MBA programme for companies.
 Deacon was involved in the creation of the Business School as a new graduate school within the university.

 Meanwhile, she rose through Labour ranks serving on the Scottish Labour Party's National Executive and was a founder member of the pro-devolution pressure group, Scottish Labour Action.